1929 Colgate football team

 The 1929 Colgate football team was an American football team that represented Colgate University as an independent during the 1929 college football season.
 In its first season under head coach Andrew Kerr, the team compiled an 8–1 record, shut out seven of nine opponents, and outscored all opponents by a total of 315 to 19.
-John Cox was the team captain.
-The team played its home games on Whitnall Field in Hamilton, New York.
+The team played a national schedule, including victories over Michigan State (31-0), Indiana (21-6), Columbia (33-0), and Syracuse (21-0), and suffered its only loss on the road at Wisconsin (6-13).

+Kerr was hired as Colgate's head coach in April 1929, after three seasons as head coach at Washington & Jefferson.
+He was inducted into the College Football Hall of Fame in 1951.

+Three Colgate players received significant postseason awards: